 The characterisation of the default probability enables us to provide scenario-contingent valuation of the financial assets issued by the firm.
-As for the value of bonds, the value of a zero-coupon bond with maturity T is given by expected payment at maturity, that is where r_0 is the risk-free rate, $\kappa \in [0,1]$ is the bankruptcy cost coefficient and $\mathbb{E}(\frac{\kappa_T}{D_T^S} \mid K_T < D_T^S)$ the asset to debt ratio.
-Hence, the value of bonds is impacted by climate shocks through two channels: (i) the probability of default that increases with cumulative destruction of productive capital and reduced cashflow through business interruptions and (ii) the net worth at maturity that decreases with cumulative destruction of productive capital and reduced cashflow through business interruptions.
+As for the value of bonds, the value of a zero-coupon bond with maturity T is given by expected payment at maturity, that is where r_0 is the risk-free rate, $\kappa \in [0,1]$ is the bankruptcy cost coefficient and $\mathbb{E}(\frac{K_T}{D_T^S} | K_T < D_T^S)$ the asset to debt ratio.
+Hence, the value of bonds is impacted by climate shocks through two channels: (i) the probability of default that increases with cumulative destruction of productive capital and reduced cashflow through business interruptions and (ii) the net worth at maturity that decreases with cumulative destruction of productive capital and reduced cashflow through business interruptions and reduced cashflow through business interruptions and reduced cashflow through business interruptions.